'For Samajwadi Party, it's A for Apraadh...C for Corruption,' says Amit Shah; targets Akhilesh over Kanpur raids | Politics

 Hardoi has been a stronghold of the Samajwadi Party and the family of Naresh Chandra Agarwal, who joined the BJP in 2018. ''A few days ago, there were income tax raids.
 Why was (SP chief) Akhilesh having an upset stomach over raids, and he said that the raids were done with political malice,'' Shah said.

 ''Can anyone tell me whose Rs 250 crore were found at the place of the person making Samajwadi Attar?
-Today, they (SP) are unable to answer,'' Shah said.
+Today, they (SP) are unable to give an answer,'' Shah said.

-In multiple raids by the Income Tax department and the Central Board of Indirect Taxes and Customs, were seized from perfume trader Peeyush Jain'saround Rs 257 crore in cash, 25 kg of gold, and 250 kg of the silver house in Kanpur as well as from his house and factory in Kannauj.
+In multiple raids by the Income Tax department and the Central Board of Indirect Taxes and Customs against perfume trader Peeyush Jain, around Rs 257 crore in cash, 25 kg of gold and 250 kg of silver were seized from his house in Kanpur as well as from his house and factory in Kannauj.

 The Finance Ministry on Monday said it was the ''biggest ever seizure of cash'' by an enforcement agency.